 Once you have your DOE User ID and password, you can access key DOE systems, including:

-- The HR Connect Web Portal: Find answers to your questions about benefits, leaves of absence, payroll, personal and tax data changes, and more - 24 hours a day, seven days a week.
+- The HR Connect Web Portal: Find HR forms and answers to your HR questions about benefits, salary, leaves of absence, payroll, personal and tax data changes, and more.

 - The Payroll Portal: Find information about your salary and personal paycheck